mtellami/json.server/README.md

 # JSON dummy data provider

 ### Overview
-- Json server for web development frontend testing.
+- Json server for web development that enable you to test your frontend with static data.

 ### Usage